ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

       //out/foo
   Or it can be a directory relative to the current directory such as:
       out/foo

+  "gn gen --check" is the same as running "gn check".
+See "gn help check" for documentation on that mode.

   See "gn help switches" for the common command-line switches.
 ```